 When you create a child scenario, by default it inherits the selection/configuration of alternatives of the parent scenario.
 In which case, you will see the "I" next to the name of the alternative.
 If you pick an alternative without the "I," then the child scenario will no longer inherit the changes in alternatives made in the parent scenario.

-To change any alternative for a scenario, click the pulldown beside the scenario name and select the alternative.
+To change any alternative for a scenario, click the pulldown beside the alternative name and select the alternative.

 If you have not yet created an alternative for the scenario, you can create a new alternative here as well.
 Select the item “New”.
 You will be prompted to enter the name for the new alternative.
 After entering the name, the new alternative will be selected for the scenario.